Meet the Developmental-Behavioral Pediatrics team

 Robin K. Blitz, MD is fellowship trained and board certified in Developmental-Behavioral Pediatrics (DBP) and in Pediatrics.
 She has many years experience in working with children and their families and in teaching residents.
 Along with being a member of the American Academy of Pediatrics (AAP), she also is a member of Society for Developmental and Behavioral Pediatrics, an organization that has provided leadership in residency education, and a Zero to Three Fellow.
 Dr. Blitz has also worked in various teaching capacities throughout her career.

 Beth Trevino, MD is Board Certified in Pediatrics and fellowship trained in Developmental-Behavioral Pediatrics.
 She had several years experience working with children with various developmental and behavioral issues and has a special interest in underserved populations.
-Dr. Trevino practiced as a Developmental-Behavioral Pediatrician in California for four and a half before joining the Developmental Pediatrics team at Phoenix Children's Hospital in 2013.
+Dr. Trevino practiced as a Developmental-Behavioral Pediatrician in California for four and a half years before joining the Developmental Pediatrics team at Phoenix Children's Hospital in 2013.
+She is fluent in Spanish.
 Dr. Trevino is the Elective Director for medical students who rotate through the Developmental Pediatrics rotation at Phoenix Children's Hospital and assists in residents education and training as well.

 Amber Wright, RN, MSN, CPNP